Hooray for Friday! And centering my post! I don’t know why, but I find an odd amusement in being centered at the end of the week 😉

 I really, really don’t like to get all political on here.
 In fact, I think I’ve really only done it once before because its just not where my heart and my passion lie.
 My passion is in writing about things that move me and draw me closer to His heart.
 But, for the love of all that is good and holy in the world, if you are registered to vote, VOTE.
 You’ll never see me comment on a specific side or party on here, but you’ll know that I’m unabashedly Catholic, and I trust you understand exactly why I’m urging you to vote.
 Seriously.

 Along that line of thought, I really thought the Leila over in the Little Catholic Bubble did a great job in this blog explaining why it isn’t a sin to vote for Romney.
-[That isn’t me commenting on a party or a specific person, per se.]
-Definitely some good food for thought.

 Given that it is the Year of Faith, number seven of the Quick Takes will either be about a verse in Scripture or a passage from the Catechism.
 Like I said above, I’ve committed to reading the whole thing during the Year of Faith.
 I’ve read it before, but man have I forgotten how much goodness there is in it.
 This week’s passage is paragraph number 29, which states, “But this “intimate and vital bond of man to God” can be forgotten, overlooked, or even explicitly rejected by man.
 Such attitudes can have different causes: revolt against evil in the world; religious ignorance or indifference; the cares and riches of this world; the scandal of bad example on the part of believers; currents of thought hostile to religion; finally, that attitude of sinful man which makes him hide from God out of fear and flee his call.”
 (Emphasis mine.)
 I read that bolded line and it could have basically jumped off the page and slapped me in the face.
 The intimate and vital bond of man to God can be rejected, overlooked, or even forgotten because of the bad example I, as a believer, may be leaving in my wake.
 This is different from sin, I believe.
 I am human and I sin.
 A lot.
 Ask my confessor…oh wait, you can’t really do that (thank goodness)!